 - I cooked the brown rice in my Zojirushi Rice Cooker (affiliate link), but you can use any method you’d like to get 3 cups of cooked brown rice.

-- Thaw a one pound package of spinach in the fridge or microwave.
+- Thaw frozen spinach in the fridge overnight, or thaw in microwave.

 - Then drain the spinach and squeeze out all the water.

 - Mix together the eggs, buttermilk (or milk), green onion, dried thyme, salt, and Worcestershire sauce.

 - Stir in the drained spinach.

 - Measure out 1 cup of Feta cheese and make sure it’s well-crumbled for this recipe.
 Mix crumbled Feta and 1/2 cup coarsely grated Parmesan into the spinach and egg mixture.

 - Then mix in the brown rice, combining it thoroughly so all the ingredients are well-distributed in the rice.

 - Press the mixture into a 2 1/2 or 3 quart casserole dish that you’ve sprayed with oil or non-stick spray.